ronimos/wet_snow_tracker/README.md

 # Wetting Front Tracker

-A sophisticated avalanche forecasting system that predicts wet slab avalanche risk by analyzing liquid water infiltration into snowpack layers.
+An avalanche forecasting system to help forecasters predicting wet slab avalanche risk by analyzing liquid water infiltration into snowpack layers.
 The system combines SNOWPACK model output with machine learning to identify when and where water penetration reaches critical weak layers.

 ## Overview